eburghar/kakpipe/README.md

 ## Simplify interface with external tools

-Defining a new command for interfacing external tool with kakoune as described in [interfacing](https://github.com/mawww/kakoune/blob/master/doc/interfacing.asciidoc#interactive-output) is cumbersome for simple workflows, and as fifo buffer doesn't support ansi-codes, either you have the extra work of defining a new filetype and highlighting rules on top of some boilerplate code, or you have to accept to see everything in monochrome.
+Defining a new command for interfacing external tool with Kakoune as described in [interfacing](https://github.com/mawww/kakoune/blob/master/doc/interfacing.asciidoc#interactive-output) is cumbersome for simple workflows, and as FIFO buffer doesn't support ANSI codes, either you have the extra work of defining a new file type and highlighting rules on top of some boilerplate code, or you have to accept to see everything in monochrome.

-As a result you generally end up using a shell, traveling back and forth to kakoune just to launch a command because it's simpler.
-You loose at the same time the comfort of staying inside the editor for something that needs sometimes attention but no to few interactions.
+As a result you generally end up using a shell, traveling back and forth to Kakoune just to launch a command because it's simpler.
+You loose at the same time the comfort of staying inside the editor for something that sometimes needs attention but few interactions.

-kakpipe tackles theses difficulties and allows you to launch any external tool in colorful read-only fifo buffer by just giving the command to launch along its arguments.
+`kakpipe` tackles these difficulties and allows you to launch any external tool in colorful read-only FIFO buffer by just giving the command to launch along its arguments.

 ## Usage

-`kakpipe.kak` defines 2 kakoune commands (oneliners) built on top of `kakpipe fifo`
+`kakpipe.kak` defines 2 Kakoune commands (one liner) built on top of `kakpipe fifo`

 - `:kakpipe` immediately switch to the buffer and let you see the result of the execution in real time,
-- `:kakpipe-bg` do the same without switching to the fifo buffer
+- `:kakpipe-bg` do the same without switching to the FIFO buffer

 On the status line, `[fifo]` serves as an indicator to see if the process is still running.

-You can quickly or fuzzyly jump between the buffers, and inside a fifo buffer created by kakpipe 2 commands speed up your workflows even more comparing to using a shell :
+You can quickly or fuzzily jump between the buffers, and inside a FIFO buffer created by `kakpipe` 2 commands speed up your workflows even more comparing to using a shell :

-- Closing the buffer with `:bd` stops kakpipe and the process,
+- Closing the buffer with `:bd` stops `kakpipe` and the process,
-- `:!!` stop (if still running) and restart the same command that created the current fifo buffer.
+- `:!!` stop (if still running) and restart the same command that created the current FIFO buffer.

 You can now focus on :

-- adding new commands and aliases on top of `:kakpipe` to launch external tools inside kakoune even faster,
+- Adding new commands and aliases on top of `:kakpipe` to launch external tools inside Kakoune even faster,
-- and/or adding behavior on the fifo buffer, by defining a new type and some key mappings.
+- and/or adding behavior on the FIFO buffer, by defining a new type and some key mappings.

-You can read the section about how to integrate kakpipe to your module below and look at the forked [kakoune-cargo](https://gitlab.com/eburghar/kakoune-cargo) module to see how easy it is to simplify existing ones.
+You can read the section about how to integrate `kakpipe` to your module below and look at the forked [kakoune-cargo](https://gitlab.com/eburghar/kakoune-cargo) module to see how easy it is to simplify existing ones.

 ## Installation